wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - cache feature, this improves loading speed up to 7 times and avoids dailyLimitExceeded, usageLimits.userRateLimitExceededUnreg, userRateLimitExceeded errors from Google Analytics API
 - two themes: Blue Theme and Light Theme
 - access level settings and jail profile feature
-- option to display top five pages, referrers and searches
+- option to display top 20 pages, referrers and searches and (sortable by columns)
+- option to display Visitors by Country on Geo Chart
 - simple Authorization process

 Related Links: